 #3 Project Management Mastery:

-Your CX ops manager will need some serious project management chops, including the ability to plan out timelines and budgets end-to-end (and get everybody to stick to them).
+Your Customer Experience Operations Manager will need some serious project management chops, including the ability to plan out timelines and budgets end-to-end (and get everybody to stick to them).
 They also need to know how to purchase from vendors without using an RFP.

 #4 A Strong Understanding of Procurement: